audurannaj/the-simpsons/index.md

 When the centrality measures of these networks were analyzed, the importance of the female family members, i.e. **Marge** and **Lisa** seemed to be getting larger and larger as the seasons went by.
 Three centrality measures were calculated for every node of every season, and the regression of those measures were visualized for the four main characters (see below).

-**Degree Centrality for each family member over the 30 seasons**
+**Degree Centrality for each family member over the 30 seasons:**

 <p align="center">
 <img src="degree_measure.png" width="675" height="1215">
 </p>

-**Betweenness Centrality for each family member over the 30 seasons**
+**Betweenness Centrality for each family member over the 30 seasons:**

 <p align="center">
 <img src="betweenness_measure.png" width="675" height="1215">
 </p>

-**Eigenvector Centrality for each family member over the 30 seasons**
+**Eigenvector Centrality for each family member over the 30 seasons:**

 <p align="center">
 <img src="eigen_measure.png" width="675" height="1215">